pymor/pymor/docs/source/getting_started.rst

 >>> print(U_red.dim)
 10201

-Finally we compute the reuction error and display the reduced solution along with the detailed solution and the error:
+Finally we compute the reduction error and display the reduced solution along with the detailed solution and the error:

 >>> ERR = U - U_red